Mirantis/mosk-hocm-contrib/linux_hard_limits/README.md

 # Configuration examples

-Example of `HostOSConfiguration` with the `linux_hard_limit` module 1.0.0 for configuring limits for maximum open files and maximum processes:
+Example of `HostOSConfiguration` with the `linux_hard_limit` module 1.0.0 for configuring limits for maximum open files and maximum processes on MOSK compute nodes:

 ```yaml
 apiVersion: kaas.mirantis.com/v1alpha1